Archive 12 Tips on How to Increase Focus While Studying

 • Talk to Them About What They’ve Learnt

 Sometimes when you study, you feel like you’ve learned the lesson completely.
 But when you think back on it, you realize that everything has skipped your mind.
-Repeating what you’ve studied helps it to stick in your mind more easily.
+Repeating what you’ve studied helps it to stick in your mind more easily and even strengthens your problem-solving skills.
 So, the next time they’re telling you about what they’ve learned today while you’re watching the news, try to listen to them and participate in the discussion.

 • Take Notes